 Seeberger comes to Valley Natural Foods from Seward Community Co-op, where he has worked since 2001, rising from a front-end employee to co-op operations manager and heading operations for the three-location co-op with $40 million in annual revenues.

-Seeberger earned his bachelor’s degree in environmental and natural resources from the University of Minnesota and a master’s degree in management from Saint Mary’s University.
+Seeberger earned his bachelor’s degree in environmental and natural resources from the University of Minnesota and a master’s degree in management from Saint Mary’s University in Halifax, Nova Scotia, Canada.
 He serves on the board of directors for Principle Six Co-operative Trade Movement, Seward Civic and Commerce Association, and Community Child Care Center.

 “In Nick Seeberger, we found someone with the skills and experience to lead Valley Natural Foods,” said Michael Jensen, president of the organization’s board of directors.
 “He has shown that he is thoughtful, measured and decisive.
 From his many roles at Seward Coop, he has deep understanding of and belief in co-ops, plus he oversaw Seward’s expansion to include three locations, restaurant and production facility, which will be very helpful experience as he guides our expansion.
 Nick also understands the competition that is facing the Minnesota co-op market and has terrific ideas for sustainable growth.
 We are excited to work with him as well as deeply grateful that Susan McGaughey is leaving the organization in such a healthy position.”

 Now celebrating its 40th anniversary, VNF has grown to more than 12,000 owner-members; launched two wholesale operations—Down in the Valley Bakehouse and Down in the Valley Meats; purchased and developed Valley Natural Meats, a 16-acre meat processing plant in Northfield; developed a communal teaching garden; and grown community service and education programs.